A Foodcentric Life

 Make crepe batter

-Pour the crepe batter into an airtight container and refrigerate for 1 hour or up to 2 days.
-This is to hydrate the flour.
+• Pour the crepe batter into an airtight container and refrigerate for 30 minutes to hydrate flour.
+Can be made ahead up to 2 days.

 Make the crepes